-THP 598 ST: Special Topics.
+THP 598 Special Topics.
 (1-4) A Topics may be selected from the following:

-- (a) Acting
+- (a) Actina

 - Advanced Screenwriting (b)

-- (c) College Teaching:
+- College Teaching:

 Acting

 Dramatic Analysis

 Improvisation with Youth

 Movement

 Puppetry

+Theatre of the Oppressed

 Voice

-- Directing
+Directing

 - Performance and Technology

-- Solo and Collaborative Performance (f)
+- Solo and Collaborative Performance

-- (a) Solo Performance
+- Solo Performance

 - Stage Dialects

 - Stage Management

 - Theatre of the Oppressed

-- Works in Progress: Actor
+- Works in Progress:

+- Actor

 Playwright.